 Chat with a local specialist who can help organize your trip.

-This short-yet-sweet five-day trip to Japan is packed with experiences to make the most out of your time.
-Covering two of the major cities–Tokyo and Kyoto–this trip has all you need to experience two completely different, yet equally beautiful, sides of Japan.
-In Tokyo, you’ll experience progressive technology in Odaiba and dine at a Robot Restaurant.
-In Kyoto, you’ll learn about Japanese traditions, including geisha culture and the arts.
-Enjoy sushi making, and tour the most famous shrines and temples along the way.
+This short but sweet five-day trip to Japan is filled with cultural experiences.
+Covering two major cities, Tokyo and Kyoto, the adventure takes you to see two completely different sides of Japan.
+In Tokyo, you’ll experience modern art in Odaiba and dine at Robot Restaurant.
+In Kyoto, you’ll learn about ancient Japanese traditions and geisha culture.
+Try your hand at sushi-making, then tour some of the country's most famous shrines and temples before the trip comes to a close.

 Along with two major cities–modern Tokyo and traditional Kyoto–this itinerary also takes you to the beautiful mountainside areas of Nikko and Hakone.
 The former is a place of much spiritual significance, and the latter is one of the best areas in the country to experience the Japanese hot springs.
 A mixture of old-meets-new Japan, this trip has all you need to experience multiple sides of the country.